marqueza/syzygy/README.md

 # syzygy
-An rpg ripe with exploration and puzzles - a tribute to Yume Nikki
+An rpg ripe with exploration and puzzles